Impact of drugs on physical and mental health: Everything you need to know

 effects of drugs on the body and how their consumption affects it

 Drug use not only affects the individual physically; it also has social and psychological repercussions.
-Drugs are often linked to mental disorders, both prior to and as a result of their abuse. anxiety, the depression and psychosis are common among those who experiment with substances.
+Drugs are often linked to mental disorders, both prior to and as a result of their abuse. anxiety, depression and psychosis are common among those who experiment with substances.
 In addition, drugs have been found to enhance or worsen disorders such as schizophrenia in vulnerable individuals.

 • Adolescents who use drugs are more likely to experience academic, family and professional problems, creating a cycle of marginalization and further use.